fergmack/my_cv/README.md

 <a href="https://about.facebook.com/" target="_blank:"><b>Meta:</b></a>
 Data Analyst, Enterprise Learning Operations (contracted via Aquent) (November 2020 - present)

 Building data products to track KPIs and inform strategy for enterprise-level teams.
-Automation of workflows to reduce manual reporting and to speed up the working process.
-Working with cross-functional teams including People Operations, Learning & Development, Data Engineering, to service Meta’s learning products & strategies.
+Automation of workflows to reduce manual reporting, and to eliminate repetitive tasks speeding up the working process.
+Working with cross-functional teams to service Meta’s learning products & strategies.
 My role includes the following:

 - Building pipelines/dashboards to visualize and turn complex data into insights.
 - Automation of workflows - I built a dashboard that saved 1000s of hours of manual reporting over the year for one large team.